MHKiT-Software/MHKiT/docs/source/index.rst

 Funding
 ================
-The development of MHKiT is funded by the U.S. Department of Energy's Water Power Technologies Office.
+The development of MHKiT is funded by the U.S. Department of Energy's `Hydropower and Hydrokinetic Office (H2O) <https://www.energy.gov/cmei/water/hydropower-and-hydrokinetic-office>`_.
 The copyright of MHKiT is held by the National Laboratory of the Rockies, Pacific Northwest National Laboratory, and Sandia National Laboratories.
 The software is distributed under the :ref:`License:Revised BSD License`.

-The `National Laboratory of the Rockies <https://www.nrel.gov/>`_ is a national laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Energy Innovation, LLC. under contract No. DE-AC36-08GO28308.

-`Pacific Northwest National Laboratory <https://www.pnnl.gov/>`_ is operated by Battelle for the United States Department of Energy under Contract DE-AC05-76RL01830.

 `Sandia National Laboratories <http://www.sandia.gov/>`_ is a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly-owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National
 Nuclear Security Administration under contract DE-NA0003525.

+`Pacific Northwest National Laboratory <https://www.pnnl.gov/>`_ is operated by Battelle for the United States Department of Energy under Contract DE-AC05-76RL01830.

+`National Laboratory of the Rockies <https://www.nlr.gov/>`_ is a national laboratory of the U.S. Department of Energy, Office of Critical Minerals and Energy Innovation, operated by the Alliance for Energy Innovation, LLC. under contract No. DE-AC36-08GO28308.

 ..
 Indices and tables
 .. ========================